zhaodi-Wen/deepchain/deepchain/README.md

         training:
           4 workers:
 		         1.
-		            4 workers: 13750 pictures for each
+		            4 workers: 13750 pictures for each one

 		         2.
 		            compared group: